When you write a resume, you’re doing it to show your potential employer why you’re perfect for the role.

 Stress no more, we’ve got all the answers you’re looking for.

-Check out these tips and examples we’ve put together so you can be confident listing your amazing volunteer work, and even learn why it’s a really valuable addition to your document.
+Check out these tips and examples we’ve put together so you can be confident listing your amazing volunteer work, and even learn why it’s a valuable addition to your document.

 If you’ve worked or given your time for free, then it’s volunteer experience that you can include on your resume.